learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 Let's get started learning enough Ruby to build Tic Tac Toe.

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-tic-tac-toe-rb' title='Intro To Tic Tac Toe in Ruby'>Intro To Tic Tac Toe in Ruby</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/intro-to-tic-tac-toe-rb'>Intro to Tic Tac Toe</a> on Learn.co and start learning to code for free.</p>